tommycho1223/Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

+There does not appear to be a strong relationship between anomaly level and outage duration.
 The outage Duration vs. Anomaly Level graph indicates that a positive anomaly level likely has a lower power outage durations and smaller number of occurrences.
 A few extreme values (above 40,000 hours) are present at both positive and negative anomaly levels but `-0.4` and `-0.5` have significant outliers.
+Despite most points clustering around lower outage durations, there are several extreme outliers with very long outage durations.

 ## Assessment of Missingness

+To dig deeper into the missing data in the **climate_region**, I run a permutation test to see if this missingness is linked to the **us_state**.
+I believe that **climate_region** is **NMAR** (Not Missing at Random).

+**Null Hypothesis**: The missingness in **climate_region** is independent of **us_state**, and any observed patterns are due to random chance.

+**Alternative Hypothesis**: The missingness in **climate_region** depends on **us_state**.

+<iframe
+  src="assets/missing_area.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The figure shows that the missing values ​​in **climate_region** belong to *Hawaii* and *Alaska*, which makese sense because *Hawaii* and *Alaska* are not in continental U.S. Therefore, they don't count as either regions.
+The missing **climate_region** data is likely **NMAR** because it appears to be influenced by the exclusion of Hawaii and Alaska from the typical climate region classification.

 ## Hypothesis Testing